I lived a life of fear. Fear of losing you, or me; fear of losing me in you.

 That fear became my religion, my faith.

-I believed that being cautious will save me and you or perhaps me of you.
+I believed that being cautious will save you or perhaps me of you and me.
 I was afraid even to breathe, not to breathe or blow you away!

-I was afraid I can’t do things, I can’t love or be loved, I can’t heal or create.
+I was afraid I couldn’t do things, I can’t love or be loved, I can’t heal or create.
 These were the lies I told myself to keep the fear burning and growing.

-This poem was written by Mihaela Stancu and has all rights reserved.
+Mihaela Stancu wrote this poem, and it has all rights reserved.